OlivierLD/raspberry-coffee/http-client-paradigm/README.md

 See how to use REST in the code you'll reach with the link before.

 There is a simple example of such a client in `src/main/arduino/RawHttpClient/RawHttpClient.ino`.
-It reads the Python Server for the `LIS3MDL` magnetometer.
+It reads the Python Server for the `LIS3MDL` magnetometer, and computes heading, pitch and roll.

 ![Arduino](./ArduinoIDE.png)

 #### C client
 In this example, hostname, port, and request are hard-coded.
+It just reads the data from the server (no further computation).

 Compile and run:
 ```